ahryciw/Raith_GDSII/docs/index.rst

 + Full support for Raith curved elements (circles, ellipses, arcs)
 + Full support for Raith "fixed beam moving stage" exposure elements (paths and circles)
 + Simply-connected font defined to use for text elements
-+ Export pattern in plain GDSII (Raith-specific elements converted to polygons and paths), to use with non-Raith GDSII editors
++ Export pattern in plain GDSII (.gds), where Raith-specific elements are converted to polygons and paths, to use with non-Raith GDSII editors

 .. toctree::
    :maxdepth: 2